benthor/stdxput2dev/README.md

 It goes without saying that LOCALIP is the remote side's REMOTEIP and the other way around.
 See example usage below if this is unclear.

-## DISCLAIMER ##
+## IMPORTANT ##

-**For reasons that are unclear to me, I have so far only been able to create a fully-working tunnel using an SSH-backend as detailled below.**
+If you decide to try this using netcat as a transport, be sure to *set the MTU of the created interface to 1024*.
+Like so:

-**When using plain netcat as backend seems to result in some race condition, where both sides end up waiting for each other to send (flush?).
-ICMP ping works fine using _any_ transport backend I tried, but any non-trivial TCP traffic sooner or later reaches deadlock.**
+    ifconfig DEVICE mtu 1024

 ## Example Usage: SSH-based VPN tunnel ##